- Religion, Ethnicity, and Economy in the Roman East

 I am the author of a book on socioeconomic inequality in Palestine during the first century of Roman rule called Class and Power in Roman Palestine: The Socioeconomic Setting of Judaism and Christian Origins; the author of a book on the socioeconomic functions of apocalyptic literature in Second Temple Judaism and Early Christianity called Revelations of Ideology: Apocalyptic Class Politics in Early Roman Palestine (Brill, 2018); and the co-author (with L. Michael White) of a study volume on Jewish literature in Greek from the Hellenistic period called Jewish Fictional Letters from Hellenistic Egypt: The Epistle of Aristeas and Related Literature (SBL, 2018).

-I am currently in the final stages of writing a book on political abuses of the New Testament gospels by American conservatives.
-The book is called Republican Jesus: How Conservatives Have Rewritten the Gospels and will be published by the University of California Press in the summer of 2020.
+I am currently in the final stages of writing a book on political abuses of the New Testament gospels by the American Christian Right.
+The book is called Republican Jesus: How the Right Has Rewritten the Gospels and it will be published by the University of California Press in September, 2020.

 I am also currently co-editing a volume of essays called The Struggle over Class: Socioeconomic Analysis of Ancient Christian Texts with Michael Flexsenhar and Steven Friesen (forthcoming in 2020 with SBL Press).
 Many of the contributors to this volume have been involved in panels that we have organized at the Society of Biblical Literature annual meetings in recent years in order to stimulate more historically rigorous and theoretically nuanced discussions of the social and economic contexts of ancient Jewish and Christian texts.
 The authors in this volume represent a diverse group of specialists in the study of ancient Judaism and Christianity who are concerned with the categories that we use to study antiquity.
 While not all of the contributors agree on a definition of “class,” or whether “class” is even a useful category for the study of ancient religious traditions, they all agree that the question of whether we use “class” categories or alternatives deserves much more attention than it has typically received.